National Space Sustainability Competition

 These prizes are designed to encourage young innovators to keep dreaming big, solving problems, and thinking about how we can build a more sustainable future—on Earth, the Moon, and beyond.

-PVNet Advanced Technology Education Center
+PVNet Technology Center

 Rolling Hills Estates, CA